mikadamsterdam/react_for_project/README.md

 		</tr>
 	</tfoot>
 	```
 	*Note that: html attributes in React (JSX) should be written camelCased.
 So `colspan` becomes `colSpan` .
-For a full list see: https://facebook.github.io/react/docs/tags-and-attributes.html*
+For a full list see [tags and attributes](https://facebook.github.io/react/docs/tags-and-attributes.html)*

 	We should also add a constructor to ScoreBoard to initialize this.state: